thecharm/Abs-LRModel/data/Gigaword/object/README.md

-You can extract the entities in Gigaword Dataset with pretrained model downloaded in https://github.com/kamalkraj/BERT-NER by yourself.
+We extract the entities in Gigaword Dataset with pretrained model downloaded in https://github.com/kamalkraj/BERT-NER.